 The Notebook by Nicholas Sparks

 Which Nicholas Sparks book should you pick?
-It is no secret that Sparks lives in North Carolina and therefore sets all of his books there.
+It is no secret that Sparks lives in the state and writes all of his books set in North Carolina.

-A few other Nicholas Sparks’ novels worth your time include: Safe Haven, The Choice, A Bend In The Road, and A Walk To Remember.
+A few other Nicholas Sparks novels we enjoyed include, Safe Haven, The Choice, A Bend In The Road, and A Walk To Remember.

-**A fair warning that after compiling this book list, Nicholas Sparks demonstrated intolerant comments and actions aimed at the LGBT+ community.
+*A fair warning that after compiling this book list, Nicholas Sparks made inappropriate, hurtful, and harmful comments and actions aimed at the LGBT+ community.
 His novels also lack people of color.

-Mystery Books Set In North Carolina & North Carolina Cozy Mysteries
+Thrillers & Mystery Books Set In North Carolina

 Olivia, Elsie, and Molly find that both their memories and spell powers are declining.
 They decide that it would be best to move to Boca Raton, Florida where, apparently, witches go to retire.
 Who knew?